Onjali Q. Raúf: Career

-Nominated for the 2024 Red Dot Book Awards, her fourth book “The Lion Above The Door” tackles the issue of historical racism, shining a light on the stories our history books have yet to contain.
-Inspired by the forgotten exploits of Wing Commander Tan Kay Hai, a decorated, Singaporean flying ace who flew with the Royal Air Force during the Second World War on at least 190 missions.
+Nominated for the 2024 Red Dot Book Awards, her fourth book “The Lion Above The Door” tackles the issue of historical racism, shining a light on the stories that cannot usually be found in history books.
+The book is inspired by the forgotten exploits of Wing Commander Tan Kay Hai, a decorated, Singaporean flying ace who flew with the Royal Air Force during the Second World War on at least 190 missions.
 In researching the book, she traveled to Singapore and different museums and RAF bases in the UK to track down records or mentions of him.
 Eventually finding his grave at Kranji War Cemetery and meeting with his family after an appeal to track them down in The Straits Times.

 Raúf was named as one of the BBC 100 Women, a list and multi-format series of 100 inspiring and influential women from around the world, for 2019.
 In September 2019, she spoke at A Woman's Place UK conference; her speech criticized the inclusion of transgender women in public places including "toilets or changing rooms, specialist services or a refuge, school toilets or prison cells or hospital wards."
 She said that regardless of any steps taken to transition, transgender women "will still have strengths, experiences, privileges that we women will never ever have been gifted".
 That December she talked about "Why children are our most powerful hope for change" at TEDxLondonWomen event.

 Her 2021 Barrington Stoke publication, The Great (Food) Bank Heist (illustrations by Elisa Paganelli), was a child's perspective on food poverty in the UK.

 In addition to writing for publications such as The Guardian, Raúf is also a contributor to the BBC Radio 2 program Pause For Thought.

 Raúf was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to literature and women's rights.